-We're having a great time in the biographies of the 12 Apostles and I would ask you to open your Bible to Luke chapter 6.
-In our study of Luke we have slowed down to snail's pace in chapter 6 because here we have in verses 14 through 16 the names of the 12 Apostles.
+We're having a great time in the biographies of the twelve apostles and I would ask you to open your Bible to Luke chapter 6.
+In our study of Luke we have slowed down to snail's pace in chapter 6 because here we have in verses 14 through 16 the names of the twelve apostles.
 We don't want to just run by those names as if they were inconsequential or unimportant because in fact they're not.
-These are the 12 official representatives that Jesus called to be the first generation of preachers of the gospel and to spread the truth around the world.
+These are the twelve official representatives that Jesus called to be the first generation of preachers of the gospel and to spread the truth around the world.
 They will later be given power over the physical world in terms of disease and death, power over the spiritual world in terms of demons, in order to authenticate their ministry.
-They will some day reign over the 12 tribes of Israel in the Millennial Kingdom and in the New Jerusalem, the capital city of the new heaven and new earth in the eternal state, each of their names will be on the foundations of the 12 gates that enter into that city.
+They will someday reign over the twelve tribes of Israel in the Millennial Kingdom.
+And in the New Jerusalem, the capital city of the new heaven and new earth in the eternal state, each of their names will be on the foundations of the twelve gates that enter into that city.
 These are extremely important men in the big picture of God's purpose, redemptive purpose in the world.

-So when you think of the Apostles, you don't need to think about heroic people.
+So when you think of the apostles, you don't need to think about heroic people.
 Primarily the gospel record is the record of their training.
-And they really didn’t get dispatched until just prior to the ascension of Jesus, after His resurrection, Acts 1 says, He taught them for 40 days, things pertaining to the Kingdom, filled in their education, gave them the last semester of their training.
-And then went to heaven, then sent the Holy Spirit, then they went out and then the Day of Pentecost launched the church and the preaching began to spread around the world.
+And they didn’t really get dispatched until just prior to the ascension of Jesus.
+After His resurrection, Acts 1 says, He taught them for forty days things pertaining to the kingdom, filled in their education, gave them the last semester of their training, and then went to heaven, then sent the Holy Spirit.
+Then they went out and then the Day of Pentecost launched the church and the preaching began to spread around the world.

-So what we find in these Apostles in the gospel record is pretty much training.
-And when you get to the book of Acts, the record is limited to just a few of the Apostles, of course, Paul wasn't even among the original 12 and so most of their ministry is obscure to us now, the record is crystal clear in heaven, it wasn't given to us on earth.
+So what we find in these apostles in the gospel record is pretty much training.
+And when you get to the book of Acts, the record is limited to just a few of the apostles.
+And, of course, Paul wasn't even among the original twelve and so most of their ministry is obscure to us now.
+The record is crystal clear in heaven.
+It wasn't given to us on earth.